redhatci/ansible-collection-redhatci-ocp/README.md

 The collection includes Ansible roles and modules to help automate OpenShift Platform interactions, as well as the deployment, testing and continuous integration of the clusters or related components.

 > [!IMPORTANT]
-> Red Hat does not provide commercial support for the content of this repo
+> Red Hat does not provide commercial support for the content of this repository

 ## Installing the collection